shaun0927/shaun0927/README.md

 Building AI products that matter.

-**CTO @ Rivetta** — Designing context engineering architectures for AI-powered K-webnovel translation.
-While many claim LLMs have "solved" translation, real-world demands prove otherwise: readers need cultural nuance and domain expertise that raw AI cannot deliver.
-I architect systems that bridge this gap.
+**CTO @ Rivetta** — Designing the core IP memory-system for K-webnovels.
+A single source of truth that powers webtoons, dramas, shorts, character chat, and licensing downstream.
+Harness engineering architecture for translation is step one.

 **CEO @ AlphaView** — AI-driven stock news analysis platform.
 (Solopreneur)